hubertgdev/mindwave-unity/Documentation/GettingStarted.md

 Open the demo scene.
 Put the Mindwave device on the head of somebody, or yourself.
 Ensure you have [ThinkGear Connector](http://developer.neurosky.com/docs/doku.php?id=thinkgear_connector_tgc) application running, and the headset turned on...
 If it does not turn on, you may have missed to put a battery in.
 No, I'm no judging.

-*NOTE: if you don't see your device in bluetooth managers, you should change the battery and pick a new one...
+***NOTE**: if you don't see your device in bluetooth managers, you should change the battery and pick a new one...
 Yeah, I know, that's weird, but it worked everytime for me.*

-The demo scene only contains the `MindwaveManager` prefab (at `Plugins/MindwaveUnity/Utilities/MindwaveManager.prefab`).
+The demo scene only contains the "MindwaveManager" prefab (at `Plugins/MindwaveUnity/Utilities/MindwaveManager.prefab`).
 This prefab manages both [`MindwaveController`](./MindwaveController.md) and [`MindwaveCalibrator`](./MindwaveCalibrator.md) components.
 The prefab also have the [`MindwaveUI`](./MindwaveUI.md) component on it, which is helpful for debugging.

 Let's play the demo scene.
 You should see the following screen :